fieryhenry/Battle-Cats-Save-File-Editor/README.md

 # Battle Cats Save File Editor

-I have a discord server:https://discord.gg/DvmMgvn5ZB You can become a developer there and give me your pre-backed up save files and is the best way to report bugs + contact me
+I have a discord server:https://discord.gg/DvmMgvn5ZB You can become a developer there and give me your pre-backed up save files and is the best way to report bugs + contact me.

+Thanks to:
+Lethal's editor for giving me inspiration to start the project and it helped me work out how to patch the save data and edit cf/xp: https://www.reddit.com/r/BattleCatsCheats/comments/djehhn/editoren/
+Beeven and csehydrogen's open source code, which helped me figure out how to patch save data: https://github.com/beeven/battlecats, https://github.com/csehydrogen/BattleCatsHacker

 # How to use
 This got way more complicated due to added security to the transfer system, you now need to have a rooted device - either emulator or real and extract the save that way.